Simulator001/Intune/README.md

-Some Powershell script I made for Intune
+Some Powershell scripts I made for Intune